ferneediaz/SPOTIFY2/README.md

 # SpotifyV2
+#### Please note that the player might not work if you're using a free account, spotify web api terms of use prohibits the use of player of free users.
 for live demo https://spotify-2-kappa-ebon.vercel.app/
 <!-- Add screenshots of the application here -->
 <img src="https://imgur.com/oulPGq5.png" alt="Desktop Screenshot" width="500"> <img src="https://imgur.com/ogwKVYP.png" alt="Mobile Screenshot" width="300">